-Similarly, in many states the laws on what can be done with personal property vary.
+Similarly, in many states, the laws on what can be done with personal property vary.
 Many places require that you hold on to any property of an evicted tenant for at least 30 days for them to claim.
-Usually this comes with a caveat that you are able to relocate and organize the items as needed so that you can take care of the property and get it in rental shape again.
+Usually, this comes with a caveat that you are able to relocate and organize the items as needed so that you can take care of the property and get it in rental shape again.
 So before you get to work selling or dumping the property, make sure you know your legal requirements.

-If you do have to store the property, you can usually recoup any costs associated with storage as well, requiring the previous tenant to pay for the storage fees before the property being released.
+If you do have to store the property, you can usually recoup any costs associated with storage as well, requiring the previous tenant to pay for the storage fees before the property is released.